kubesphere/notification-manager/docs/template.md

 ## Customize template

-The notification templates based on the [Go templating](https://pkg.go.dev/text/template) system.
+The notification template is based on the [Go templating](https://pkg.go.dev/text/template) system.
 So we need to know what is the data structure passed to notification template firstly.

 ### Data